Sidecar Containers in Kubernetes: A Personal Journey

 Additionally, organizations will often need to comply with respective industry standards as part of their regulatory obligations.
 Examples for this are: HIPAA for healthcare and PCI DSS for finance.
 While there are a number of frameworks that offer security guidelines for a cloud-native environment, the following are some of the most popular frameworks that offer focused guidance on securing Kubernetes workloads.
 All of these frameworks are free to use, offered by reputable (and objective) organizations, and have been created based on real-world events and the changing security landscape.

 Since the mid-2000s, the Center for Internet Security (CIS) has been working closely with the IT community and publishing security benchmarks and best practices.
-These benchmarks include a detailed guideline that lays the foundation for hardening Kubernetes environments by recommending settings for secure cluster component configurations.
-CIS also lists tools that automatically check cluster resources to see if they comply with the set benchmarks and raise alerts for non-compliant components.
-As of 2020 the Center for Internete Security has rolled out a sub-set of benchmarks aimed specifically at cloud managed Kubernetes distributions.
+CIS Benchmarks offer precise configuration recommendations that serve as guidance for many technologies, including operating systems, cloud services, network devices, and more.
+In the case of Kubernetes, these benchmarks offer a comprehensive guide for hardening Kubernetes environments.
+They outline recommendations for configuring cluster components securely.
+CIS also lists tools that can automatically check cluster resources to see if they comply with the set benchmarks and raise alerts for non-compliant components.
+As of 2020 the Center for Internet Security has rolled out a sub-set of benchmarks aimed specifically at cloud managed Kubernetes distributions.
 Starting with EKS, following with AKS and others.

-Securing clusters starts with identifying the Kubernetes distribution and referring to the related best practice recommendations per the CIS benchmark.
+Securing clusters starts with identifying the Kubernetes distribution and referring to the related best practice recommendations.
 The best practices are then prioritized according to recommendation level:

 Recommendations are scored based on how much a failure to comply will affect the final benchmark score.
 The security team then outlines the values that specify the status of the recommendations in production.